 As an "emerging growth company" under the JOBS Act, we can take advantage of an extended transition period for complying with new or revised accounting standards.
 This allows an "emerging growth company" to delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-We will not take advantage of the extended transition period provided under Section 7(a)(2)(B) of the Securities Act for complying with new or revised accounting standards.
+We will not take advantage of the extended transition period provided under Section 7(a) (2)(B) of the Securities Act for complying with new or revised accounting standards.
 Since IFRS makes no distinction between public and private companies for purposes of compliance with new or revised accounting standards, the requirements for our compliance as a private company and as a public company are the same.

-We are in the process of evaluating the benefits of relying on other exemptions and reduced reporting requirements under the JOBS Act.
-Subject to certain conditions, as an "emerging growth company", we intend to rely on certain of these exemptions including, without limitation, the exemptions from providing an auditor's attestation report on our system of internal controls over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act.
-We will remain an "emerging growth company" until the earliest of: (1) the last day of the fiscal year in which we have total annual gross revenues of \$1.07 billion or more; (2) the last day of the fiscal year following the fifth anniversary of the closing date of our U.S. initial public offering; (3) the date on which we have issued more than \$1 billion in non-convertible debt during the previous three years; and (4) the date on which we are deemed to be a large accelerated filer under the rules of the SEC.
+In addition, subject to certain conditions, as an "emerging growth company", we intend to rely on certain of these exemptions including, without limitation, the exemptions from providing an auditor's attestation report on our system of internal controls over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act.
+We will remain an "emerging growth company" until the earliest of: (1) the last day of the fiscal year in which we have total annual gross revenues of \$1.235 billion or more; (2) the last day of the fiscal year following the fifth anniversary of the closing date of our U.S. initial public offering; (3) the date on which we have issued more than \$1 billion in non-convertible debt during the previous three years; and (4) the date on which we are deemed to be a large accelerated filer under the rules of the SEC.